Information Systems Strategic Planning

 The major weaknesses that are observable in the industry are: the rapid displacement of technological inventions and the possibility of leading to job losses.
 In rapid displacement of inventions, technological items that are invented or innovated today stand a high chance of becoming obsolete in the next few days.
 This is a good thing to some degree but when the cost of producing the displaced inventions is considered, the impact is prohibitive.
 The losses to the business people who invest huge sums of money in coming up with new technologies that are rendered useless as soon as they are availed to the market are sometimes too high to bear.

 On the issue of job losses, it is not always definite that new technologies will lead to new jobs as it has already been pointed out under strengths.
 There are numerous examples of new technologies that have led to the disappearance of millions of jobs.
 To use a simple example, long before the emergence of telephones, information used to be delivered by people who walked used cars.
-In this case so many people had to be employed to deliver mail to different places, especially where cars would not access.
+In this case, so many people had to be employed to deliver mail to different places, especially where cars would not access.
 But all this changed with the invention of the telephone.
 Most of the people who depended on mail delivery for their livelihood had to look elsewhere for their daily bread.
 This illustrates how information technology can be potentially disastrous in the area of job creation (Goetsch 1999, pp.70-74).
 This can affect a small organization that uses information technology products as well as giant corporations that manufacture information technology products.

 Opportunities

 The opportunities in the information technology industry exist around the area of flexibility and backup.
 Information technology makes it possible for workers to do away with the traditional tedious and rigid office day.
 This is because work can be done from homes and other places by use of portable information technology gadgets.
 This is an opportunity for firms and individuals to manage as many issues as possible.
 The backup element is as a result of numerous options that can be used in the event that one area fails.
-This is true for both commercial and non commercial application of information technology deliverables.
-For example if Microsoft Windows fails to get the job done, Linux can be used.
+This is true for both commercial and noncommercial applications of information technology deliverables.
+For example, if Microsoft Windows fails to get the job done, Linux can be used.
 Also if Linux fails to sell, the dealer can shift to Microsoft.

 Threats

-The threats facing the information technology strategic planners is the danger of putting resources in new information technologies that end up becoming obsolete.
+The threat facing the information technology strategic planners is the danger of putting resources into new information technologies that end up becoming obsolete.
 The cost may be too much for the organization leading to a financial crisis.
 The rationality in any investment is that the losses are kept at minimum levels while benefits or profits are raised as high as possible.
 This does not get reflected in the case of spending too much in terms of resources and making nothing or too little in the long run.

 Conclusion